phudlow/sereniate/README.md

 Designed a responsive landing page for a hypothetical transhuman services company in the near future.

 ## Tech
 The animation sequencing on the hero was composed with GSAP’s Timeline library.
-The resposive layout was created using a combination of Bootstrap's grid and CSS media queries.
+The responsive layout was created using a combination of Bootstrap's grid and CSS media queries.